A trial comparing short course antibiotics and standard course antibiotics for the treatment of sepsis

 What does the study involve?

 Participants hospital stay will not change at all.
 Participants will be selected at random, by a computer, to take part in the intervention arm or control arm of the trial.
-If taking part in the intervention arm participants will have a short 5 day course of antibiotics to treat their sepsis, if taking part on the control arm participants will have the length of their antibiotics chosen by their hospital team, typically the would be 7 or more days of antibiotic.
+If taking part in the intervention arm participants will have a short 5 day course of antibiotics to treat their sepsis, if taking part on the control arm participants will have the length of their antibiotics chosen by their hospital team, typically this will be 7 or more days of antibiotics.

 Participants will take part in the trial for up to 90 days (approximately 3 months).
-Up to the 90 days data will be collected from participants’ medical records, participants will not be contacted for this.
+Up to 90 days data will be collected from participants’ medical records.
 At 90 days participants will be contacted and asked to complete some trial questionnaires.

 What are the potential benefits and risks of participating?